 Once you’ve got everything set up, you can quickly switch between your main account and a guest account from the drop-down menu.
 Guests get an experience that is as if the phone was just taken out of the box and booted for the first time.
 Nothing is signed in, and only the pre-installed apps are displayed in the app drawer.
 You can also choose if you want to allow guests to be able to make calls or not.

 Having a second account on your phone is also perfect if you often give your smartphone to the same person.
-An excellent example of this is a parent who hands their phone to their child for watching videos or playing games.
+An excellent example of this is a parent who hands their phone to their child to watch videos or play games.
 You can set up a separate account that only shows the apps that you want your child to see and switch between the two quickly and easily.

 Similarly, you can hide those annoying pre-installed apps that arrive with your phone without using a third-party app.
 To do so, you need to navigate to Settings > Apps and then choose the app you want to hide.
 Of course, if you can’t uninstall them, you can usually disable them.
 If you need to learn how to stop apps from running in the background, you can do that first.